dekorateio/dekorate/examples/spring-boot-with-gradle-on-openshift-example/readme.md

-# Spring Boot on Openshift using Gradle (and groovy)
+# Spring Boot on OpenShift using Gradle (and groovy)

-This is a variation of the [Spring Boot with Groovy on Openshift Example](../spring-boot-with-groovy-on-openshift-example) built with gradle.
+This is a variation of the [Spring Boot with Groovy on OpenShift Example](../spring-boot-with-groovy-on-openshift-example) built with gradle.

 The purpose of this example is to demonstrate the following: